c60evaporator/tune-easy/README.md

 # muscle-brain-tuning
-**A hyperparameter tuning tool easy to use even if your brain is made of muscle**
+**A hyperparameter tuning tool, easy to use even if your brain is made of muscle**

 This documentation is Japanese language version.
 **[English version is here]()**